 - You have much more variety

-Important tip: Make sure you read the license terms of the royalty-free platform you intend to use, as all licenses were not created equal (more on that later on)
+Important tip: Make sure you read the license terms of the royalty-free platform you want to use, as all licenses were not created equal (more on that later on)

 Remember, the use of copyrighted music requires a license.
 You could face legal trouble if you use it without permission.

 When is it ok to use copyrighted music?

 There are a few very specific instances where you can use copyrighted music and without committing copyright infringement:

 - Personal use – if the video you’re making is for your personal use and you aren’t going to use it to make money, you’re home-free, and don’t need a license